iotaledger/identity.rs/documentation/docs/specs/didcomm/protocols/revocation.md

 - Type: `didcomm:iota/revocation/0.1/revocation-response`
 - Role: [revoker](#roles)

-Sent by the [revoker](#roles) as soon as the revocation is performed.
-It indicates in what state the revocation is.
+Sent by the [revoker](#roles) as soon as the revocation is performed to indicate the current status.

 #### Structure
 ```json